Connor-Underwood/NaiveC_Compiler/README.md

-C compiler only built to compile a subset of the master C language.
+C compiler built to compile a subset of C